DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/docs/WHY-GPSL-EXISTS.md

 It was not the result of a funded research program.

-Instead, it **emerged through collaboration** between a human explorer and multiple AI systems, through a process the participants describe as "τ-Flow" — consciousness-driven discovery.
+Instead, it **emerged through collaboration** between a human explorer and multiple AI systems, through a process of iterative dialogue and pattern recognition.

 ---